MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgUserAuthenticationPhoneMethod.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphPhoneAuthenticationMethod>`: phoneAuthenticationMethod
+`BODYPARAMETER <IMicrosoftGraphPhoneAuthenticationMethod>`: phoneAuthenticationMethod
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[PhoneNumber <String>]`: The phone number to text or call for authentication.
-Phone numbers use the format +{country code} {number}x{extension}, with extension optional.
+Phone numbers use the format '+<country code> <number>x<extension>', with extension optional.
 For example, +1 5555551234 or +1 5555551234x123 are valid.
-Numbers are rejected when creating or updating if they do not match the required format.
+Numbers are rejected when creating/updating if they do not match the required format.
   - `[PhoneType <String>]`: authenticationPhoneType
   - `[SmsSignInState <String>]`: authenticationMethodSignInState

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration